pritamrauniyar/chat-application/README.md

 **Bonus features:** Unfortunately, I don't recall the details of the bonus features.

-However, I did not proceed to the next round as I was not selected.
-The feedback I received was that I needed to improve my basic JavaScript skills.
-I accepted the feedback and committed to learning and improving.

 I hope this article and code can be helpful to those pursuing their dream job.
 Best of luck to you!